 Unlike Darjeeling, Gangtok is a typical North-East Indian State.
 The majority of the population is Buddhist, which you can deduce from the number of monasteries you visit and see along the way.
-So the language here is also the Nepali, Lepcha is also spoke by few locals.
-But English is enough to help you communicate with the locals.
-You can also learn few Hindi phrases, which also is widely understood.
+The language here is Nepali, Hindi, and Lepcha (a language spoken spoke by few locals).

 Majority of the homestays and the hotels provide you with the Wi-Fi Password.
 And it is easier to get the connection when you are inside the city, once you set forth in your road trip or sightseeing the network fluctuates.
 In places like the Rumtek Monastery and the Samdruptse, it is hard to get any connection because of the elevation.

 You can hear the chants and see the pagodas to know that Gangtok is a cultural cauldron.
 But it is also one of the most laid-back cities in India.
 It is a place in India where you can have beef without being judged and drink whatever you want.

 Having a good time here is easy because the locals are immensely friendly.
 But the travelers need to respect their culture and cleanliness of the city.
 And important thing to know about Gangtok is the road rules.
 Nobody cares where you drive in most part of India, but the Gangtok Traffic police is very strict for the good of the public.